Settorezero/Arlok/arduino/readme.md

 ## Arduino IDE Setup

-Even if you're using the [MakerUNO](https://makeruno.com.my/) simply select _Arduino UNO_ from the board manager.
+Even if you're using the [MakerUNO](https://makeruno.com.my/) or other Arduino UNO compatible boards, simply select _Arduino UNO_ from the board manager.
 Then select the correct COM port.

 ## Code examples